dcernst/dcernst.github.io/teaching/mat320s20/syllabus.md

 ### Amendments to Syllabus ###

-In light of the Covid-19 Pandemic, all classes at NAU will be taught online for the remainder of the Spring 2020 semester.
+In light of the COVID-19 Pandemic, all classes at NAU will be taught via remote instruction for the remainder of the Spring 2020 semester.
 Changes to the syllabus and class structure are outlined below.
 As we adjust to this new paradigm, we will need to adapt and improvise.
 Further changes might be necessary.
 Patience and compassion are vital.

 - Starting Monday, March 22, I will use our shared [Discord](https://discordapp.com) server to communicate.
 Please see your email for an invite code.
 I suggest you download the free Discord apps for your phone and computer.
 Contact me if you having trouble using Discord.
 - We may have some synchronous live classes (using [Zoom](http://zoom.us)), but for the most part we will take an asynchronous approach.
 This will maximize flexibility and minimize reliance on technology and bandwidth.
 Any live classes will be announced in advance and will be recorded for those that cannot make it.
 Please create a free Zoom account.
 I suggest you download the free Zoom apps for your phone and computer.
 Contact me if you having trouble using Zoom.